mciethan/mciethan.github.io/project2.md

 The highly unequal distribution of job access losses from the June 2022 service cuts is most starkly illustrated in geographic terms.
 The most outlying and the most central neighborhoods saw low to modest losses, but in some neighborhoods near the termini of the MBTA's Red and Green Lines, the number of jobs residents could reach within 30 minutes via transit and walking fell by 150,000 or more, often representing large majorities of the jobs they could previously access.

-To put these numbers into perspective, no neighborhoods gained access to more than 25,000 additional jobs within 30 minutes via transit and walking thanks opening of the Medford Branch from the MBTA's Green Line Extension (GLX), a multi-billion dollar project which brought direct light rail service to places that previously only had bus.
+To put these numbers into perspective, no neighborhoods gained access to more than 25,000 additional jobs within 30 minutes via transit and walking directly after the opening of the Medford Branch from the MBTA's Green Line Extension (GLX), a multi-billion dollar project which brought direct light rail service to neighborhoods that previously only had bus service.

 | June 2022 MBTA subway frequency cuts | December 2022 opening of GLX Medford Branch |
 | --- | --- |